 Richard Petty and David Pearson arrived at Daytona Beach in February of 1976 with some unsettled business.
-It was the year of this country’s Bicentennial and NASCAR’s fireworks started at Daytona that afternoon, late in the race.

 Defending Daytona 500 champion Pete Hamilton won the first 125-mile qualifier race of ’71 in his new ride, a Plymouth out of Cotton Owens’s shop.
-Also in the race was Fred Lorenzen, attempting a comeback in a Plymouth sponsored by STP.

 The Hemi Chryslers had dominated the 1964 Daytona Speedweeks, but it was a very different picture when the 1965 event rolled around.
-The big Hemis had been outlawed, and Chrysler was boycotting NASCAR racing.

 To those drivers slated to run in the very first Daytona 500, their first glimpse of the brand new speedway must have been awe inspiring.
 When Bill France Sr. first proposed a 2.5-mile racetrack with high-banked corners, more than a few people scoffed that it would never be built, and some even said it couldn’t …